 While at the ranch you will have use of canoes, kayaks, a drift boat, paddleboards, and hiking and fishing equipment.
 Trail rides take place on Tuesdays, Thursdays and Saturdays.

+Flat Creek Ranch's 2025 operation dates are June 2nd through September 29th.
 The Ranch is closed for the season after October 2nd.
-A three-night weekend escape in summer costs $4,350 per cabin (not per person).
-A four-night wilderness experience package is $5,800 per cabin.
-There is also seven-night ranch total vacation package which will cost you $10,150 per cabin.
+A three-night weekend escape in summer costs $1,477 a night per double occupancy; an additional person costs $475.
+A four-night wilderness experience package is also $1,477 for two and $475 for each additional person.
+There is also a seven-night ranch total vacation package which will cost you $1,477 a night per double occupancy; $475 each additional person.

 For more information and reservations, visit flatcreekranch.com, or call 307-733-0603.